storyfeet/dugi_bialan/content/works/little_red.md

 # "this is very good so I can hear you"

-vo-ezan li dugi ei go "o giama lon biog mi, mi wile mugo leli ei mugo delo vin"
+vo-ezan li dugi ei go "o giama lon biog mi, mi wei weli mugo leli ei mugo delo vin"

 # The wolf said, "O come closer, I'd like to taste some of your soup"